Samuel Blommaert: New Sweden

 In 1635, he started a brass factory in Nacka, outside Stockholm, to boost the export of copper which could be used for making guns and coins.
 Blommaert tried to attract workers and experts from Aachen and Stolberg.
 In 1636, Blommaert was reappointed as "bewindhebber" of the WIC after its first bankruptcy, but also became the consul for Sweden in Amsterdam.
 In 1636 the directors of the WIC could not gather because of an outbreak of plague.
 In 1637 Blommaert secretly invested money in the first Swedish expedition with Fogel Grip and Kalmar Nyckel to New Sweden.
 By doing so, he hoped to avoid paying the Dano-Norwegian Sound Tolls on all foreign merchantmen crossing the Sound.
 He engaged the former diamond cutter Peter Minuit to command the expedition, without the knowledge or permission of the WIC.
 (Note: Minuit was dismissed by the WIC in 1632.)
-Blommaert suggested to Oxenstierna to take part in the WIC, and organize from Gothenburg and trade on Spanish and Portuguese ports.
+Blommaert suggested to Oxenstierna to take part in the WIC, and organise from Gothenburg and trade on Spanish and Portuguese ports.
 (Note: In 1649 Louis de Geer founded the Swedish Africa Company which led outraged citizens in Amsterdam to riot and in 1650 Christina, Queen of Sweden hired Hendrik Carloff to improve trade on Gold Coast.)
-Blommaert was interested in seizing Spanish ships, which sailed from the East or West-Indies to Cádiz or Seville, to make his expeditions and colonization more profitable.
+Blommaert was interested in seizing Spanish ships, which sailed from the East or West-Indies to Cádiz or Seville, to make his expeditions and colonisation more profitable.

 In November 1637 two ships belonging to the Swedish South Company with crew and settlers left Gothenburg.
-Because of a storm the ships could get around Scotland; after a month at sea one arrived at Texel the other at Medemblik.
+Because of a storm the ships could get around Scotland; after a month at sea one arrived at Texel, the other at Medemblik.
 The damage was provisionally repaired; sails and victuals (butter, bread, and beer) needed to be bought.
 Having arrived on Swedes' Landing on 29 March Minuit acted as he had done before, he did not conquer the land by force but bought it legally from the Lenape or Minqua Indians.
 What happened next is not very clear.
 (It seems he was hardly involved in building Fort Christina).
-Minuit left the colony mid-June, 1638 and sailed to the Caribbean island of St. Christopher where he arrived in early July to barter salt, a ship's cargo of wine and liquor for tobacco.
+Minuit left the colony mid-June 1638, and sailed to the Caribbean island of St. Christopher where he arrived in early July to barter salt, a ship's cargo of wine and liquor for tobacco.
 (Meanwhile Cornelis Jol attempted to capture the Spanish treasure fleet near Cuba with four ships but didn't succeed to the disappointment of Blommaert.)
 On 5 August 1638 Minuit drowned during a hurricane at St. Christopher (today's St. Kitts).
 About 20 ships drifted out of the harbour.
 One ship sank near the Azores, the Kalmar arrived without a mast.
-A second voyage, which departed on February 7, 1640, and arrived at Fort Christina on April 17, brought additional settlers for New Sweden.
+A second voyage, which departed on 7 February 1640, and arrived at Fort Christina on 17 April, brought additional settlers for New Sweden.
 As the two expeditions turned out to be unprofitable for Blommaert, he withdrew in 1641.